joelchan/notes/content/I- Enable composable queries to facilitate structure in hindsight.md

 Over time, these duplicate links pile up, and users feel the need to link to a large vocabulary of pages, which brings us back to square one with [[Repeat work]].
 Their system's surface area has greatly increased in size, and they're reliant on their own memory to recall each new link they add.
 Ultimately, this leads to system collapse or abandonment.

-Multiplayer amplifies the problem, [[(Q- How do we solve the problem of different people referring to the same concept with different language.md|as different people refer to similar concepts with different language]]).
+Multiplayer amplifies the problem, [[(Q- How do we solve the problem of different people referring to the same concept with different language|as different people refer to similar concepts with different language]].

 Composable queries enable people to create both aliases and hierarchies.
 Aided by the full expressiveness of a query language, composable searches empower people to build up their own semantic dictionary and thesaurus over time.
-As the queries can be adjusted at any point, this is a promising solution to the question: [[Q- How might we allow people to adapt their past system and notes to current needs.md]]?
+As the queries can be adjusted at any point, this is a promising solution to the question: [[Q- How might we allow people to adapt their past system and notes to current needs]]?